-OTO will require that 10 percent of 5310 funding be directed toward support of the administrative activities.
+OTO will allow per federal guidelines that 10 percent of 5310 funding be directed toward support of the administrative activities.
 OTO, MoDOT and CU Transit will be individually allowed to apply for portions of the 10 percent administrative funds.
 The Memorandum of Understanding (MOU) attached as Appendix-A spells out the distribution process of the administrative fee and is dependent on the activities performed by each agency.